-Live Life to the Fullest!
+Live Life to the Fullest

 The answer from each person was different.
 One said that they’d only change a few things, another said if they had the chance they’d do it all over again and another said they really didn’t know.

 What was my answer?

 Well, simply that I don’t regret anything in my life.
-Some situations would have been in my best interest to avoid but the way I see it, my life would not be where it is at right now had I not taken the path I did.
+Some situations would have been in my best interest to avoid.
+The way I see it, my life would not be where it is at right now had I not taken the path I did.

 I also have situations and people who have taught me great things in life and continue doing so.
 Some people stay for a little while, others stay forever.

-It’s just the way the dice fall.
+It’s just the way the dice fall

 There are no regrets in letting people into my life just as there isn’t in letting them out of it.
-But, when I look at it all as it has all come to pass.
+When I look at it all as it has all come to pass.
 I stand by the cliché, the one that says that everything happens for a reason.

 Hence, when I am confronted with people of my past that I let out of my life, I simply ignore them.
 But, don’t misunderstand me, I will tell it how it is if I feel I have to.
-But, they don’t phase me, as much as in their small little worlds they hope they do.
+They don’t phase me, as much as in their small little worlds they hope they do.

 Once I shared my answer with everybody, they said that it did make sense.
 They brought up instances in their lives that if so and so didn’t do this or that they wouldn’t have what they have or be where they are today.